Respond • Recover • Prevent

 Do these steps as soon as possible.

-• Report gift card scams to the card issuer immediately.
+• Report gift card scams to the issuer immediately with your receipt.

-• Place fraud alerts with credit bureaus if identity data was shared.
+• Place fraud alerts if identity data was shared.

 • Monitor credit reports and financial accounts.